joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 A FUSA typically covers the following aspects:

-* Scope of Services.
+* Scope.
 Specify the nature and extent of the services to be provided by the service provider or the use of the facility by the customer.
-Be clear, precise, and comprehensive, with details on the frequency, duration, and quality of the services.
+Be clear, precise, and comprehensive, with details on the frequency, duration, and quality.

-* Fees and Payment: Specify the fees that the customer must pay for using the facility or receiving the services.
+* Compensation.
+Specify fees and payments for use.
 The fees could be one-time, periodic, or variable based on usage or duration.
-The payment terms and conditions, including due dates, methods of payment, and penalties for late payments, are also specified in the agreement.
+Specify payment terms and conditions, methods, due dates, and late penalties.

 * Duration and Termination: Specify the start and end dates of the FUSA and the conditions for terminating the agreement by either party.
 The reasons for termination, notice periods, and the consequences of termination are also mentioned.

-* Obligations and Responsibilities: Specify the obligations and responsibilities of both parties, including the service provider's duties to maintain the facility or provide the services and the customer's duties to comply with the rules and regulations, use the facility responsibly, and pay the fees on time.
+* Responsibilities: Specify the obligations of parties, including the provider's duties to maintain the facility or provide the services, and the customer's duties to comply with rules and regulations to use the facility responsibly.

-* Liability and Insurance: Specify the liability of each party for any damages, losses, or injuries arising from the use of the facility or provision of services.
-The need for insurance coverage, the type of insurance, and the amount of coverage required are also mentioned.
+* Liability: Specify actions for any damages, losses, or injuries arising from the use of the facility or provision of services.
+Include needs for insurance, the type of insurance, and the amount of coverage.

-* Confidentiality and Intellectual Property: This section specifies the confidentiality and intellectual property rights of both parties, including the non-disclosure of sensitive information, the protection of trade secrets and proprietary information, and the ownership of any intellectual property created during the term of the FUSA.
+* Confidentiality and Intellectual Property: Specify rights of both parties for non-disclosure of sensitive information, protection of proprietary information, and ownership of any intellectual property created during FUSA.

-* Dispute Resolution: The FUSA outlines the methods for resolving any disputes that may arise between the parties, such as mediation or arbitration, and the jurisdiction and venue for any legal proceedings.
+* Dispute Resolution: Specify methods for resolving any disputes between the parties, such as mediation or arbitration, and the jurisdiction and venue for any legal proceedings.

-A Facility Use/Service Agreement protects the interests of both parties and helps to establish a clear understanding of the terms and conditions of the facility use or service provision.

 ## Material Transfer Agreement (MTA)

 A Material Transfer Agreement (MTA) is a legal contract that governs the transfer of tangible research materials between two organizations, such as academic or research institutions, government agencies, or commercial companies.

 MTAs are used when a researcher or organization wants to obtain materials from another organization for research purposes, but the provider wishes to retain ownership and control over the materials.
-The MTA helps to ensure that the provider's intellectual property rights are protected, while also allowing the recipient to use the materials for their research.

-Typically, an MTA will include provisions relating to:
+Typical provisions:

 * Ownership and intellectual property: The MTA will specify who owns the materials being transferred, and who owns any intellectual property rights associated with the materials.